The Shallows (film): Plot

-One of the local surfers was wearing a GoPro camera on his helmet.
-When the shark attacked him, the helmet came off and floated to the surface.
-Nancy later sees it floating in the water.
-After some struggle, in which both she and the shark are injured by coral that stings like jellyfish, she is able to retrieve it.
-While watching footage of the attack, Nancy notices the shark has a large hook stuck in its mouth, possibly from an encounter with fishermen.
-She uses the GoPro to leave messages for her sister and father as well as information about the shark attack, her injuries, and her location, although she does not know the name of the beach.
+One of the local surfers was wearing a GoPro camera on his helmet and when the shark attacked him, the helmet came off and floated to the surface.
+Nancy later sees it floating in the water, and after some struggles, in which both she and the shark are injured by stinging coral, she is able to retrieve it.
+While watching recorded footage of the shark's attack, Nancy notices the shark has a large hook stuck in its mouth, possibly from an encounter with fishermen.
+She uses the GoPro to record messages for her sister and father, as well as information about the shark attack, her injuries, and her location, and throws it back into the water.

-With the high tide approaching, Nancy realizes the rock will soon be submerged.
+With high tide approaching, Nancy realizes the small rock she is on will soon be submerged.
 After sending Steven Seagull toward shore on a piece of the surfboard, and timing the shark's circles from the whale carcass to the rock, Nancy swims to a nearby buoy, narrowly avoiding the shark by swimming through a group of jellyfish, which sting both the shark and her.

-As Nancy finds a flare gun on the buoy, she shoots flares to draw the attention of a faraway cargo ship.
+Nancy finds a flare gun on the buoy and shoots flares to draw the attention of a faraway cargo ship.
 However, it has already turned away and does not see her.
-Nancy then fires another flare at the shark, setting the oil from the whale carcass alight and angering it, but otherwise has no effect.

-The shark then ferociously attacks the buoy, ripping out the chains securing it to the ocean bed.
-Nancy straps herself to the last remaining chain and as it is ripped from the buoy, she is pulled down to the ocean floor, pursued by the shark.
-At the last moment, she pulls out of the dive, and the shark impales itself on rebar protruding from the buoy's anchor.
+Nancy then fires another flare at the shark, setting the oil from the whale carcass alight.
+This causes the shark to ferociously attack the buoy, ripping out the chains securing it to the ocean bed.
+Nancy straps herself to the last remaining chain and, as it is ripped from the buoy, she is pulled down to the ocean floor, pursued by the shark.
+At the last moment, she pulls out of the dive, and the shark is impaled on rebar protruding from the buoy's anchor.

-Later, a boy named Miguel (from the opening of the film at the beach) finds the GoPro and informs his father, who is revealed to be Carlos.
-Carlos finds Nancy floating close to shore and revives her.
-She briefly sees a hallucination of her mother.
-As she looks around the beach, she sees that Steven Seagull has made it to the shore.
+Later, a boy named Miguel (from the opening of the film at the beach) finds the GoPro on the beach and watches Nancy's recorded messages.
+He runs off and returns with his father, who is revealed to be Carlos.
+Miguel spots Nancy floating close to shore, and Carlos brings her ashore and revives her.
+As she recovers consciousness, she briefly sees a hallucination of her mother.
+As she looks around the beach, she sees that Steven Seagull has also made it to shore.

-One year later, a healed Nancy (now graduated as an official doctor) and her sister Chloe go surfing in Galveston, Texas, as their father tells Nancy that her mother would have been very proud of her for not giving up.
+One year later, a healed Nancy (now graduated as a doctor) and her sister go surfing in Galveston, Texas, as their father tells Nancy that her mother would have been very proud of her for not giving up.